 A second purpose of the program is to provide those offenders who have a moderate to severe drug abuse problem with supportive program opportunities during the time they are waiting to enter the RDAP, or for those who have little time remaining on their sentence and are preparing to return to the community.
-In FY 2016, more than 22,000 inmates participated in Nonresidential Drug Abuse Treatment; for FY 2017, 21,945 participants are projected.
+In FY 2017, more than 21,000 inmates participated in Nonresidential Drug Abuse Treatment; for FY 2018, a similar number of participants are projected.

 Residential Drug Abuse Treatment.
 The Violent Crime Control and Law Enforcement Act (VCCLEA) of 1994 requires the BOP, subject to the availability of appropriations, to provide appropriate residential substance abuse treatment for 100 percent of inmates who have a diagnosis for substance abuse or dependence and who volunteer for treatment.
 More than half of the BOP's facilities operate a Residential Drug Abuse Program (RDAP), which are located in a separate unit, away from the general population.
 The RDAP is based on Cognitive Behavioral Therapy (CBT), wrapped into a modified therapeutic community model of treatment.
 CBT and therapeutic communities are proven-effective treatment models with inmate populations.
-In FY 2016, 17,848 inmates participated in Residential Drug Abuse Treatment; for FY 2017, 16,971 inmates are projected to participate.
+In FY 2017, 16,641 inmates participated in Residential Drug Abuse Treatment.
+In FY 2018 and FY 2019, a similar number of inmates are projected to participate.